RPG Playground User Manual

 The normal workflow of game maker tools is to start up the editor, edit tilemaps, behaviours, etc, and then generate the game.
 Once the game is generated, you can test it.
 If you want to change something, you exit the game and go back to the editor.
 This kind of workflow can be cumbersome and time consuming.

-There are several advantages using this approach:
+There are several advantages using our approach:

-• You see the impact of your changes immediately in the game.
+• You see the impact of your changes immediately in the game

-• It’s more fun to work inside your game than inside a boring editor.
+• It’s more fun to work inside your game than inside a boring editor

-• No need to search for the resource to adapt, you can just click on it and start editing.
+• No need to search for the resource to adapt, you can just click on it and start editing

-• Continue playing where you left off after your changes.
+• Continue playing where you left off

 Defining a game